George Patton IV: Vietnam War

 Patton served a total of three tours of duty in South Vietnam, the first from April 1962 to April 1963 at Military Assistance Command, Vietnam, during which he was promoted to lieutenant colonel.
-He then took command of the 2d Battalion, 81st Armor of the 1st Armored Division at Fort Hood Texas, before his second tour in 1967, this one lasting only three months.
+He then took command of the 2nd Battalion, 81st Armor of the 1st Armored Division at Fort Hood Texas, before his second tour in 1967, this one lasting only three months.
 During Patton's final and most intense tour, lasting from January 1968 to January 1969, he was awarded two Distinguished Service Crosses for his actions on the battlefield.
 During this final tour, he was initially assigned as Chief of Operations and Plans at Headquarters, United States Army Vietnam.
-However, after his promotion to colonel in April 1968, he was given command of the 11th Armored Cavalry Regiment.
-During his three tours in Vietnam, Patton, who frequently used helicopters as a mobile command post, was shot down three times and was awarded the Distinguished Flying Cross.
+However, after his promotion to colonel in April 1968, he was given command of the 11th Armored Cavalry Regiment, which he led from July 1968 to April 1969.
+During his three tours in Vietnam, Patton, who frequently used helicopters as a mobile command post, was shot down three times and was awarded the Distinguished Flying Cross and a second Silver Star.

 Post-war

 After Vietnam, Patton was promoted to brigadier general in June 1970 before becoming the commanding general of the 2nd Armored Division, in 1975, as a major general.
 This was a unit his father had commanded just before the United States had entered World War II, making this the first time in United States Army history that a father and a son had both commanded the same division.

-Brigadier General Patton was Deputy Post Commander at Fort Knox, Kentucky during 1972.
-He was also Assistant Commandant of the Armor School at the same time.
+Brigadier General Patton was deputy post commander at Fort Knox, Kentucky, during 1972.
+He was also assistant commandant of the Armor School at the same time.

-Patton was assigned to the VII Corps in Germany, as the Deputy Commander.
+Patton was assigned to the VII Corps in Germany, as the deputy commander.
 He was stationed near Stuttgart, where Manfred Rommel, son of Field Marshal Erwin Rommel, was a government official who later became the city's mayor.
 The sons of the two former adversaries entered a much publicized friendship, which continued until Patton's death in 2004.
-The two men shared the same birthday, December 24.
 From 5 August 1975 to 3 November 1977, he commanded the 2nd Armored Division at Fort Hood, Texas.